Will Arnett: 2014–present: BoJack Horseman and SmartLess

 Arnett lent his voice to Batman in the film The Lego Movie.
 Arnett reprised the role in The Lego Batman Movie, a spin-off of The Lego Movie released in 2017 as well as The Lego Movie 2: The Second Part, released in 2019.
 He reprises the role in an episode of the franchise's spinoff animated series Unikitty! titled "BatKitty", which aired days before the release of the film.

-He voiced the eponymous character in the critically acclaimed Netflix animated sitcom BoJack Horseman, which ran from 2014 to 2020.

-In 2021, Arnett played The Facts of Lifes Dink Lockwood in a reenactment of the third season episode "Kids Can Be Cruel" for the third edition of Live in Front of a Studio Audience.
-He was cast to replace Armie Hammer in Next Goal Wins.

-Other work

 He is the spokesman of a series of Hulu advertisements and his role in television spots deliberately recalls Devon Banks as a power-hungry manipulator.
 In July 2020, Arnett, along with Bateman and Sean Hayes, created a comedy and talk podcast called SmartLess.

-Producing

-In 2010, Arnett and former Arrested Development co-star Jason Bateman created DumbDumb Productions, a production company focusing on digital content.
-Their first video was "Prom Date", the first in a series of "Dirty shorts" for Orbit.

-In March 2012, Mansome, Arnett's first executive-producer credit with Bateman, was announced as a Spotlight selection for the Tribeca Film Festival.
-The documentary, directed by Morgan Spurlock, is a comedic look at male identity as it is defined through men's grooming habits featuring celebrity and expert commentary.

-In 2016, he co-created, co-wrote and starred in the Netflix original series Flaked, which received negative reviews from critics.
+In 2021, Arnett played The Facts of Life's Dink Lockwood in a reenactment of the third season episode "Kids Can Be Cruel" for the third edition of Live in Front of a Studio Audience.
+In December 2021, it was announced that Arnett had replaced Armie Hammer in reshoots in the role of Alex Magnussen in Next Goal Wins due to abuse allegations made against Hammer in January 2021.
+The part, initially meant as a cameo, was expanded upon when Arnett joined.
+Arnett is currently set to star in Is This Thing On? alongside Bradley Cooper.
+Arnett will write the screenplay while Cooper will direct.
 Cursed Friends, a Comedy Central original movie from Arnett's production company Electric Avenue, was announced in September 2022.
-Arnett is set to make an appearance in the film.
+Arnett made an appearance in the film.

+Influences

+Arnett lists Steve Martin and Chevy Chase as his two biggest comedic influences.

 Personal life

 Arnett lives in Los Angeles, California, and is a dual citizen of Canada and the United States.
-He moved to Venice in 2000 and lived there for 17 years.
+He moved to New York City in 1990 and lived there for 20 years.
 In 2015, Arnett bought property in Beverly Hills and began construction on a new home, which was completed in 2017.
 In 2021, he sold the custom home and moved to a modern farmhouse in Benedict Canyon.

+Arnett has struggled with alcoholism in the past, a topic explored in his shows Flaked and BoJack Horseman.
+He managed to maintain sobriety for 15 years until a relapse during the production of Flaked.
+Flaked is in part inspired by Arnett's own struggles with alcoholism.
+He has attested that Alcoholics Anonymous has played a role in reclaiming sobriety.